EnigmaCurry/archiso-ssh-remix/README.md

 archiso-ssh-remix
 =================

-This is a tool to remaster the Arch Linux installation iso.
+This is a tool to remaster the Arch Linux installation ISO image.
 It adds the following stuff:

  * 5s bootloader timeout to boot unattended without having to press Enter.
  * OpenSSH installed and sshd service started on boot.
- * Your personal SSH pubkeys added to /root/.ssh/authorized_keys so you can login remotely.
+ * Your personal SSH pubkeys burned into the iso image so you can login remotely.
- * wpa_supplicant config file for your own Wifi networks, and configure WiFi on boot.
+ * Your personal WiFi passwords burned into the iso image, and configures WiFi on boot.
  * avahi-daemon publishes the availability of a service called 'archiso', this lets you scan for the machine on your network without having to know the IP address.